MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/sample-controls/data-set-component-canvas.md

 ### Sizing

 This sample also showcases how the component listens to the container resize.
 The `trackContainerResize` method should be called within the `init` method so that the `mode.allocatedWidth` and `mode.allocatedHeight` will be provided each time when the `updateView` is being called.
-If this method is not called initially, then they don't have `allocatedWidth` and `allocatedHeight` provided.
-If the allocatedHeight is –1, that means there is no limit on height.
+If this method is not called initially, they don't have `allocatedWidth` and `allocatedHeight` values provided.
+If the `allocatedHeight` is –1, that means there is no limit on height.
 The component should adjust its height based on the provided width.

-## Dataset API methods that aren't supported in canvas apps (experimental preview)
+## Dataset API methods that aren't supported in canvas apps (public preview)

 **Filter & SortStatus**

-In this experimental preview for canvas apps, only a limited set of [filtering](../reference/filtering.md) and [sortStatus](../reference/sortstatus.md) methods are supported.
+In this preview for canvas apps, only a limited set of [filtering](../reference/filtering.md) and [sortStatus](../reference/sortstatus.md) methods are supported.
 Filter and sort can be applied to dataset on primary type columns except for the GUID.
 Filter and sorting can be applied in the same way as in model-driven apps.
 To retrieve the dataset with filtering and sorting information, call the methods in `context.parameters.[dataset_property_name].filtering` and `context.parameters.[dataset_property_name].sorting`, then invoke the `context.parameters.[dataset_property_name].refresh()`.

 **View**

-In model-driven apps, views are needed for dataset components to get the columns information.
-In canvas apps, views are used as a filter, and it’s up to the app maker to decide which columns to be added for each of the component.
-View can be selected after a source is selected for the dataset component.
-Selecting a view will apply the view’s filter to the source.
+In model-driven apps, views are required for dataset components to get the column's information.
+In canvas apps, views are used as a filter.
+It’s up to the app maker to decide which columns to be added for each of the component.
+A view can be selected after a source is selected for the dataset component.
+This is applicable only when you choose Common Data Service as a source.
+Selecting a view applies the view’s filter to the source.
 The view name and view id can be retrieved using the `context.parameters.[dataset_property_name].getTitle()` and `context.parameters.[dataset_property_name].getViewId()` methods.

 ### Related topics